 47But a certain one of those who stood by drew his sword and struck the servant of the high priest and cut off his ear.

-48And Jesus answered and said to them, “Have you come out with swords and clubs to seize me, as you would against a robber?
+48And Jesus answered and said to them, “Have you come out with swords and clubs to seize me, as you would against the leader of a rebellion?

 49I was with you daily, teaching in the temple and you did not arrest me.
 But let the scriptures be fulfilled.”